Gupta-4388/atlan-customer-support-copilot/README.md

 ## ⚙️ Features
 - **Bulk Ticket Classification**: Classifies multiple tickets at once, with fallback heuristics if no OpenAI key is provided.
 - **RAG-backed Assistant**: Uses a retrieval-augmented generation flow to answer queries from ingested docs.
+If no OpenAI key is set, the assistant still retrieves relevant context locally, but LLM-based answer generation is skipped.
 - **Chroma DB Support**: Stores embeddings locally for efficient retrieval.
 - **Flexible Setup**: Works even without an OpenAI API key (heuristics only).
 - **Streamlit UI**: Simple web app interface for exploration.